 var vs let vs const in JavaScript

-In JavaScript, there are three ways to declare variables: var
+In JavaScript, there are three ways to declare variables: var,

-.
+let, and const.
 Understanding the differences

 between them is essential for writing efficient and error-free code.
 In this